-Using a body type calculator, you can find out what your body type is and create a specific workout and diet plan designed for your success.
+Using a body type calculator, you can find out what your body type is and create a specific workout and diet plans designed for your success.

-Stereotypical endomorphs are really good at gaining weight – but that doesn’t mean they’re always overweight.
+Stereotypical endomorphs are really good at gaining weight – but that doesn’t mean they’re always overweight or full of fat.

-Endomorphs are people who have soft, round bodies with a high proportion of fat.
+They are those who have soft, round bodies with a high proportion of fat.
+(1)

 Oftentimes, this fat is localized around the stomach, hips, and thighs.

-These are people we typically call big-boned; even if they’re muscular, they’ll look heavier than others.
+These are the ones we typically call big-boned; even if they’re muscular, they’ll look heavier than others.

-Endomorphs have a hard time building muscle definition and losing weight, even if they try a variety of diets and workouts.
+Endomorphs do not gain muscle quickly.
+Unsurprisingly, they gain weight easily and have a hard time keeping a fit, muscular body even if they try a variety of healthy food planning and workouts.

-This is due to a naturally low metabolism and a low tolerance for high-carbohydrate foods.
-Even a little break from regular exercise (especially cardio) could result in pounds creeping back into those unwanted trouble spots.
+This is due to naturally low metabolism and a low tolerance for high-carbohydrate foods.
+Even a little break from regular exercise (especially cardio) could result in pounds creeping back into those unwanted trouble spots since they have a slow metabolism.

 - Thick rib cage